Setting up a space to learn at home for extended periods may be completely new to you. Here are some tips to help you transition to learning at home.

 - Set up a suitable desk or table with space for your learning materials.
-Sit on a comfortable chair with a good posture, this is with your knees are bent at 90 degrees and feet flat on the floor, keeping your lower back supported.
-An adjustable chair will help if you are able to use one.
+Sit on a comfortable chair with a good posture, this is with your knees bent at 90 degrees and feet flat on the floor, keeping your lower back supported.
+An adjustable chair will help if you're able to use one.

 - Make sure your keyboard and computer are at the right height.

 - Make sure your power and charging cords are safely out of the way and there’s no trip hazards.

 - Remember the temperature and noise levels in the room could be a distraction.